sami-makinen/proof-of-collatz-conjecture/README.md

 The proof consist of three theorems and each theorem is demonstrated to be true.
 - the algorithm calculates the f(n),
-- the algorithm stops when result is 1 for any n,
+- the algorithm stops when result is 1 for any input n,
-- the algorithm is decidable and stops for any n.
+- the algorithm is decidable and stops for any input n.

 As a conclusion, the theorems form a proof of Collatz conjecture.